Demonic Possession, Attacks and Sleep Paralysis

 Article by Craig Hamilton-Parker.
 True reports about Old Hag Syndrome, ghosts, ghouls, and spirits are a recurring theme in day-to-day correspondence generated by my media exposure.
 From the incoming mail, it is clear that a surprising number of people claim to have had paranormal experiences, and many ask for help in dealing with malevolent spiritual forces.
 One widespread problem seems to be spirit attacks while people sleep.
 The sinister entity may grab the sleeper by the throat, sit on their chest, and in some instances sexually abuse them.

 Could it be that a large sector of the population is under attack by demons?
-Certainly, some of the letters I have received show that this is happening: “I awoke one morning and realized that my body was completely paralysed,” writes one reader.
+Certainly, some of the letters I have received show that this is happening: “I awoke one morning and realized that my body was completely paralyzed,” writes one reader.
 “I couldn’t move a muscle.
 Something was in the room and walked across the bed.
 I tried to scream but only a slight noise came from my throat.
 Whoever or whatever was in my room then disappeared.
 Unfortunately, I have been getting this horrible paralysis for about two months now.
 The last time it happened I managed to open my eyes but still could not move my body.”

 Sleep Paralysis / Old Hag Syndrome